hakluke/hakoriginfinder/README.md

 The hostname is set with `-h`, there is no default.

+The ports to use for the IP addresses supplied via stdin is set with `-p`, the default is 80,443.

 ## Output

 The output is 3 columns, separated by spaces.
 The first column is either "MATCH" or "NOMATCH" depending on whether the Levenshtein threshold was reached or not.
 The second column is the URL being tested, and the third column is the Levenshtein score.